Millennium (novel): Plot description

 Upon returning to her present (our future), Louise is informed that the weapon that was left behind has caused a paradox and that it must be recovered to prevent a breakdown in the fabric of time.

 Chapter titles

 Most of the novel's chapter titles are based on novels and short stories about time travel by other authors, as Varley mentions in the book's author's note: "The time-travel story has a long history in science fiction.
 The theme has been so extensively explored, in fact, that I found it no trouble to write a book with chapter titles borrowed almost exclusively from the long list of stories that served, in one way or another, as ancestors to this one."

 Reception

+Reviews

 Greg Costikyan reviewed Millennium in Ares Magazine #15 and commented that "Millennium is old-fashioned, seamless science fiction.
 One gets the feeling that all is done well, but most of it has been done before.
 Does this mean one shouldn't buy it?
 By no means.
 There is certainly little enough well-written old-fashioned science fiction being published."